|

 Inappropriate Elimination Behavior or Litter Box Use

 Blockage of the urinary tract signals a veterinary emergency.
 A blockage is treatable, but timing is critical.
 Once identified, the cat must receive veterinary care as soon as possible.
 Otherwise, fatal complications could develop.
-Signs include straining in the litter box with little or no results, crying when urinating and frequent attempts to urinate.

 Changes in Interaction